Icinga/icinga2/doc/6-object-types.md

 ## <a id="value-types-perfdatavalue"></a> PerfdataValue

-Icinga 2 parses performance data strings and exposes the object to external interfaces (e.g. [GraphiteWriter](6-object-types.md#objecttype-graphitewriter) or the [Icinga 2 API](9-icinga2-api.md#icinga2-api)).
+Icinga 2 parses performance data strings returned by check plugins and makes the information available to external interfaces (e.g. [GraphiteWriter](6-object-types.md#objecttype-graphitewriter) or the [Icinga 2 API](9-icinga2-api.md#icinga2-api)).

   Name                      | Type          | Description
   --------------------------|---------------|-----------------